The Tortured Poets Department: Critical reception

+Reviews

 Upon release, The Tortured Poets Department divided music critics; secondary sources described the critical consensus as either positive or mixed.
-According to the review aggregator Metacritic, The Tortured Poets Department received "generally favorable reviews" based on a weighted average score of 76 out of 100 from 24 critic scores, while The Anthology received a weighted average score of 69, from six reviews.
+According to the review aggregator Metacritic, The Tortured Poets Department received "generally favorable reviews" based on a weighted average score of 76 out of 100 from 24 critic scores, while The Anthology received a weighted average score of 69 from six reviews.

 A number of critics regarded the album as a landmark in Swift's discography.
-Reviews from The Independents Helen Brown, The Arts Desks Ellie Roberts, The Times Dan Cairns, PopMatterss Jeffrey Davies, and Will Harris of Q praised the album as one of Swift's most solid outputs, considering the musical composition, vocal stylings and lyrical tonality as ambitious and tastefully experimental.
+Reviews from The Independents Helen Brown, The Arts Desks Ellie Roberts, The Times Dan Cairns, PopMatterss Jeffrey Davies, and Will Harris of Q praised the album as one of Swift's most solid outputs, considering the musical composition, vocal stylings, and lyrical tonality as ambitious and tastefully experimental.
 Others, including Varietys Chris Willman, the is Ed Power, and The Observers Kitty Empire, called it a quintessential Swift album containing some of the best songs of her career.

 Swift's songwriting was a source of compliment.
 The Line of Best Fits Paul Bridgewater dubbed it her most cohesive body of work to date, finding the music sophisticated and the lyricism symbolic.
 To Ludovic Hunter-Tilney of the Financial Times, the album is a stylistic evolution for Swift, with writing that marks a "characteristically appealing turn" into moody melodrama.
 Alexis Petridis of The Guardian and Alex Hopper of American Songwriter thought that the album has Swift's wittiest lyrics, featuring nuanced musical choices that show Swift is "willing to take risks in a risk-averse era for pop" and "constantly evolving and pushing her limits", respectively.
 In a more measured review, Olivia Horn of Pitchfork felt the lyrics did not "distill an overarching emotional truth, tending to smother rather than sting."
 Others, such as The New York Times Lindsay Zoladz, Slant Magazines Jonathan Keefe, and Exclaim!s Alex Hudson, described some lyrics as weak and overwritten; Hudson claimed that many of its tracks "mistake verbosity for poetry".